[music with sound effects]

 Beth Hagen: Thank you.

-Dr. Biologist: Beth, last night I was watching this vampire movie, and it's actually kind of funny, but he had a lot of bats and you know what?
+Dr. Biology: Beth, last night I was watching this vampire movie, and it's actually kind of funny, but he had a lot of bats and you know what?
 They had them drinking blood.
 So do bats really drink blood?

 Beth: Most bats actually eat insects.
 Some eat fruit.
 Some even eat frogs, birds, and fish, but there are a few species that eat blood, or I guess I should say drink blood.